 This is a delicious and healthy dinner option.
-It’s gluten-free, high in protein, and packed with flavor.
-This recipe combines butternut squash bowls with savory chicken sausage, zucchini, tomato sauce, and Italian spices.
+It’s gluten-free, high in protein and packed with flavor.
+This stuffed butternut squash bowl recipe uses pre-prepped squash bowls to save on time and stuffs them with savory chicken sausage, zucchini, tomato sauce and Italian spices.

 Hi friends!
 How’s the day going?
 I’m so happy to hear you enjoyed the booty workout!
 I had a lot of fun putting it together.
 I used to dread leg day, and now in a weird way, I look forward to it.